hyperledger/fabric/docs/source/CONTRIBUTING.rst

    regression, it is much easier to identify the culprit commit than if we have some composite change that impacts more of the code.

--  Include a link to the JIRA story for the change.
+-  If there is a corresponding Jira issue or bug, include a link to the Jira issue in the PR summary and commit message.
    Why?
-Because a) we want to track our velocity to better judge what we think we can deliver and when and b) because we can justify the change more effectively.
-In many cases, there should be some discussion around a proposed change and we want to link back to that from the change itself.
+Because the maintainer that merges the PR will need to close any corresponding Jira issue.
+   Also, in many cases, there will be additional discussion around a proposed change or bug in Jira.

 -  Include unit and integration tests (or changes to existing tests) with every change.
 This does not mean just happy path testing,